 There’s No Better Way To Spend A Summer’s Day Than Tubing Along This Arizona River

-Have you ever been tubing on the Salt River?
+Have you ever been tubing in Arizona on the Salt River?
 If so, we’d love to hear all about your experience!
-To read more about those majestic horses, check out our previous article:
+Tell us about your adventures in the comments, or in our Facebook group.